An Introduction to Health Research

 Learning Outcomes

-On completion of this course, you will be able to:
+After completing this course, you should be able to:

-- Describe and compare the main types of studies used in health research
+• Describe and compare the main types of studies used in health research

-- Devise a research study protocol
+• Devise a research study protocol

-- Appraise systematic reviews and meta-analyses
+• Appraise systematic reviews and meta-analyses

-- Describe the statistical methods used to evaluate study findings in health research
+• Describe the statistical methods used to evaluate study findings in health research

-- Perform basic statistical tests.
+• Perform basic statistical tests

 This course is mandatory for doctors in Higher Specialist Training and those in their third year of Basic Specialist Training in Obstetrics and Gynaecology.